Budget Bill set to clear final hurdle at Scottish Parliament

 Green MSP Ross Greer said his party had secured a trial of a bus fare cap and expanded free school meals, contrasting this with “the antics of Scottish Labour, who asked for nothing and got nothing”.

-Lib Dem leader Alex Cole-Hamilton said the Budget contained a “wide range” of his party’s priorities, including drugs and neonatal withdrawal services.
+Lib Dem leader Alex Cole-Hamilton said the Budget contains a “wide range” of his party’s priorities, including drugs and neonatal withdrawal services.

 He said: “Ultimately this is just the first step in unpicking years of damage wrought by the SNP.”